 The major points that should be focused on are:

 The introduction that should ideally have a statement or a relevant quote.
 Avoid words like “during”, “As”, “I think/I feel “.
 Give a clear idea of what you are.
 For example, “I developed the flair for teaching long back when I was just in 5th grade.
-I started admiring the fact that a person can be a strong inspiration for others and eventually that happened to me my profession.”
+I started admiring the fact that a person can be a strong inspiration to others and eventually that happened to me my profession.”

-Then give a detailed account on your academic, professional and extra-curricular achievements.
+Then give a detailed account of your academic, professional and extra-curricular achievements.
 The major points should be like what inspired you to select that particular subject for your college education or further as your career option.
-How you have reached the level, what have been your key learnings and what have been your experiences should be written elaborately.
+How you have reached the level, what has been your key learnings and what have been your experiences should be written elaborately.
 You should make separate paragraphs for education, profession and extra-curricular.

 There are many countries in the world and you selected the US to be your study destination.
 You have to justify this properly and also why the particular university (subject to change in the name of the University).
 And, last but not the least, just in 2-3 sentences express why you deserve to be there.